 Forged or Cast

 Many irons in the market are cast; they offer a firmer grip besides they are large and provide more distance.
-On the other hand-forged irons like the Ben Hogan Edge irons provide higher consistency and a softer feel.
-They are costlier and require more work when manufacturing.

 In the market, you’ll find two styles of irons: the muscle-back and the cavity-back.
 The cavity back features a hollowed-out rear club head while the muscle-back has a full back on the rear.
 The muscle-backs are ideal for advanced and pro players while the cavity-backs are perfect for beginners.